Chris Columbus's unrealized projects: The Last Campaign film

-Ripley’s Believe It or Not film
+Ripley's Believe It or Not film

-In October 2008, Columbus pitched an idea for the Ripley’s Believe It or Not film that was approved by Jim Carrey and Paramount, scrapped the previous China-based storyline entirely, with plans for a 2011 release, and hoped that it would be the start of a Ripley's film series.
+In October 2008, Columbus pitched an idea for the Ripley's Believe It or Not film that was approved by Jim Carrey and Paramount, scrapped the previous China-based storyline entirely, with plans for a 2011 release, and hoped that it would be the start of a Ripley's film series.
 In January 2011, Eric Roth was hired to write the script, with Carrey and Columbus still attached.
 Ken Atchity and Chi-Li Wong joined the project as producers, alongside Jim Jacks and Sean Daniel and it is intended to be a fantasy film.

 Welcome to Hoxford film

-In March 2009, 1492 Pictures was set to produce the feature film adaptation of Ben Templesmith‘s graphic novel Welcome to Hoxford, which won't relate to the fan film.
+In March 2009, 1492 Pictures was set to produce the feature film adaptation of Ben Templesmith's graphic novel Welcome to Hoxford, which won't relate to the fan film.

 2010s

 The Graveyard Book film

-In May 2010, 1492 Pictures acquired the rights and was set to co-produce Neil Jordan’s adaptation of The Graveyard Book with CJ Entertainment.
-But in April 2012, Walt Disney Pictures acquired the rights and hired Henry Selick to direct the movie.
+In May 2010, 1492 Pictures acquired the rights and was set to co-produce Neil Jordan's adaptation of Neil Gaiman's novel The Graveyard Book with CJ Entertainment.
+But in April 2012, Walt Disney Pictures acquired the rights and hired Henry Selick to direct the movie without Columbus, and would be halted in 2024 due to a variety of factors including sexual misconduct allegations against Gaiman.